apify/apify-docs/sources/academy/webscraping/advanced_web_scraping/scraping_paginated_sites.md

 ## Summary {#summary}

 And that's it.
-We have an elegant and simple solution for a complicated problem.
+We have an elegant solution to a complicated problem.
 In a real project, you would want to make this a bit more robust and [save analytics data](../../platform/expert_scraping_with_apify/saving_useful_stats.md).
 This will let you know what filters you went through and how many products each of them had.

 Check out the [full code example](https://github.com/apify-projects/apify-extra-library/tree/master/examples/crawler-with-filters).